About the title

 About the blogger

-I’m Scott Gunn, an Episcopal priest and certified technophile.
+I’m Scott Gunn, an Episcopal priest.
 In my ministry, I serve as the Executive Director of Forward Movement in Cincinnati, OH.
-Our historic mission is “to reinvigorate the life of the church” which is something I’m always glad to go on about.
+Our mission is to inspire disciples and empower evangelists, which is something I’m always glad to go on about.
 You can buy books I’ve written.
 I am a Deputy to General Convention, serving on behalf of the Diocese of Southern Ohio.
 In 2012 and 2009, I served in this capacity from the Diocese of Rhode Island.
 I’m also on the board of the Anglican Theological Review, and I’m the treasurer of the Protestant Church-owned Publishers Association.
 When I’m not on the road preaching or speaking, I spend Sundays at Christ Church Cathedral, Cincinnati, where I’m an honorary canon.
 (Canon Gunn is an excellent example of the hilarity of ecclesiastical titles.)

 Not only am I a church geek, but I am a bona fide technology geek.
-Prior to ordination, I worked in technology spheres, both hands-on (“real work”) and management (“fake work”).
-Among my former haunts, I worked at The Atlantic Monthly & Fast Company, the MIT Media Lab, and Education Development Center.
+Prior to ordination, I worked in technology spheres, including the The Atlantic Monthly & Fast Company, the MIT Media Lab, and Education Development Center.
 If asked, I’ll tell you about my high-flying and quickly-crashing experience at a dot-com.

 Oh, yes, the final obligatory bits.
 I’m married, and we have one dog in our household.
 You can follow our dog, George, on Twitter (@georgetdog).
 Yes, he’s named after George Herbert.
 I enjoy music, reading, photography, and travel.
-(I actually enjoy arriving; I could do without crowded airplanes.)